-- Assessing reasonableness of the projected revenue growth rate and operating margin of the relevant restaurant used in the DCF with reference to management's development plans and past results of operations of the CGU; - Assessing the discount rate used in the DCF by comparing to relevant external source of market data; - Testing mathematical accuracy of the DCF; and - Assessing the adequacy of the disclosures related to the impairment assessment of PPE in the context of the applicable financial reporting framework.
+- Comparing the actual results of the CGU with the CGU's historical DCF to assess the accuracy of management's forecasting process; - Assessing reasonableness of the projected revenue growth rate and operating margin of the relevant restaurant used in the DCF with reference to management's development plans and past results of operations of the CGU; - Assessing the discount rate used in the DCF by comparing to relevant external source of market data; and - Testing mathematical accuracy of the DCF.

-We have further evaluated management's assessment on fair value less costs of disposals based on relevant valuation technique and make reference to recent market comparatives.
+We have further evaluated management's assessment on fair value less costs of disposals based on relevant valuation technique, making reference to recent market comparatives.